What are the Emergency Redhawk Dining Cards?

 What other food resources are available?

-The SU Food Pantry is open Monday (12:00pm-2:00pm), Wednesday (6:00pm-9:00pm) and Friday (9:00am-11:00am) during the academic year.
+The SU Food Pantry is open Wednesday (3:00pm-5:00pm) and Thursday (11:00am-1:00pm) during the academic year.
 Any SU affiliate with a current Seattle U ID card is welcome to utilize the SU Food Pantry once a week to supplement their groceries.
+In order to best serve you and the greater community during COVID-19, we will be moving to a pre-bagged and pick-up only operation.

 We are working to develop a list of food resources available in the neighborhood and will share this resource as soon as it is available.